 BMI for amputees

-- BMI score places people into five categories dependanct on their lean body mass
+BMI score places people into five categories dependant on their lean body mass

-Through researching the impact of BMI through amputeess and recording their weights properly it has been determind that the figures go as follows:
+Through researching the impact of BMI through amputees's and recording their weights properly it has been determined that the figures go as follows: